Ramachetan/generative-ai-for-beginners/02-comparing-different-large-language-models/README.md

 Imagine that we can have someone as well who could create and review the quiz, this is an Encoder-Decoder model.
 Some examples would be BART and T5.

-### Service versus Model

-Now, let's talk about the difference between a service and a model.
-A service is a product that is offered by a Cloud Service Provider, and is often a combination of models, data, and other components.
-A model is the core component of a service, and is often a foundation model, such as an LLM.

-Services are often optimized for production use and are often easier to use than models, via a graphical user interface.
-However, services are not always available for free, and may require a subscription or payment to use, in exchange for leveraging the service owner’s equipment and resources, optimizing expenses and scaling easily.
-An example of service is [Azure OpenAI service](https://learn.microsoft.com/azure/ai-services/openai/overview), which offers a pay-as-you-go rate plan,  meaning users are charged proportionally to how much they use the service Also, Azure OpenAI service offers enterprise-grade security and responsible AI framework on top of the models' capabilities.

-Models are just the Neural Network, with the parameters, weights, and others.
-Allowing companies to run locally, however, would need to buy equipment, build structure to scale and buy a license or use an open-source model.
-A model like LLaMA is available to be used, requiring computational power to run the model.

 ## Improving LLM results

-We’ve explored with our startup team different kinds of LLMs and a Cloud Platform (Azure Machine Learning) enabling us to compare different models, evaluate them on test data, improve performance and deploy them on inference endpoints.
+We’ve explored what different kinds of LLMs are available and how they can be used.
 But when shall they consider fine-tuning a model rather than using a pre-trained one?
 Are there other approaches to improve model performance on specific workloads?

 There are several approaches a business can use to get the results they need from an LLM, you can select different types of models with different degrees of training